neemashahbazi/neemashahbazi.github.io/_pages/about.md

 # 2023

-- Nima Shahbazi, Jin Wang, Zhengjie Miao and Nikita Bhutani.
+- **Nima Shahbazi**, Jin Wang, Zhengjie Miao and Nikita Bhutani.
 “Fairness-aware Data Preparation for Entity Matching”.
 Under review in VLDB 2024.

-- Nima Shahbazi, Stavros Sintos and Abolfazl Asudeh.
+- **Nima Shahbazi**, Stavros Sintos and Abolfazl Asudeh.
 “FairHash: A Fair and Memory/Time-efficient Hash Map”.
 Under review in SODA 2024.

-- Melika Mousavi, Nima Shahbazi and Abolfazl Asudeh “Crowdsourcing Representation Bias Identification in form of Data Coverage in Image Data Sets”, in EDBT 2024.
+- Melika Mousavi, **Nima Shahbazi** and Abolfazl Asudeh “Crowdsourcing Representation Bias Identification in form of Data Coverage in Image Data Sets”, in EDBT 2024.

-- Nima Shahbazi, Nikola Danevski, Fatemeh Nargesian, Abolfazl Asudeh and Divesh Srivastava “Through the Fairness Lens: Experimental Analysis and Evaluation of Entity Matching”, in VLDB 2023
+- **Nima Shahbazi**, Nikola Danevski, Fatemeh Nargesian, Abolfazl Asudeh and Divesh Srivastava “Through the Fairness Lens: Experimental Analysis and Evaluation of Entity Matching”, in VLDB 2023

-- Nima Shahbazi, Yin Lin, Abolfazl Asudeh and H.V.
+- **Nima Shahbazi**, Yin Lin, Abolfazl Asudeh and H.V.
 Jagadish.
 2023 “Representation Bias in Data: A Survey on Identification and Resolution Techniques”, in ACM Computing Surveys (CSUR).

-- Khanh Duy Nguyen, Nima Shahbazi and Abolfazl Asudeh “PopSim: Individual-level Population Simulation for Equitable Allocation of City Resources”.
+- Khanh Duy Nguyen, **Nima Shahbazi** and Abolfazl Asudeh “PopSim: Individual-level Population Simulation for Equitable Allocation of City Resources”.
 The International Workshop of Algorithmic Fairness in Artificial intelligence, Machine learning and Decision making (AFair-AMLD) 2023.

 # 2021

-- Abolfazl Asudeh, Nima Shahbazi, Zhongjun Jin and H.V.
+- Abolfazl Asudeh, **Nima Shahbazi**, Zhongjun Jin and H.V.
 Jagadish.
 2021 “Identifying Insufficient Data Coverage for Ordinal Continuous-Valued Attributes”, in Proceedings of The 2021 International Conference on Management of Data (SIGMOD).

-- Hantian Zhang, Nima Shahbazi, Xu Chu and Abolfazl Asudeh.
+- Hantian Zhang, **Nima Shahbazi**, Xu Chu and Abolfazl Asudeh.
 2021 “FairRover: Explorative Model Building for Fair and Responsible Machine Learning”, in Proceedings of The Fifth International Workshop on Data Management for End-to-End Machine Learning (DEEM).